Use Zoom to record video

 View Zoom Meeting Attendance

 - Find your meeting from the list of prior meetings.
-You may need to adjust the time period searched.
+If it is not a recent meeting, you may need to adjust the time period searched.

-- Click the participant number corresponding to your meeting.
-If you do not see the participant column, try scrolling right or use the Toggle Columns option to ensure Participants is available.
+- Click the participant number corresponding to your meeting (4).
+If you do not see the participant column, try scrolling right.

 - This will open a Meeting Participants report.
 Note that a participant will be counted multiple times if they left the meeting and re-entered.